In this article, you will find out how to create a signup webform that comes up after a user clicks on a button.

 Edit texts on the form, buttons, and prompts in the «Element» tab

-Font style, its color and size, as well as background color, alignment and other effects are set in the «Design» tab
+The font color, style, and size, as well as background color, alignment, and other effects, are set in the «Design» tab

 When you're done with form design, go to «Form options»

-Here you need to specify the website the form will be placed at, check the form type and other details
+Here you need to specify the website where the form will appear, check the form type and other details

-To get the form come up after a click on a webpage element, button, text or a link, select «Pop-up» or «Floating» form types.
+To get the form to come up after a click on a webpage element, button, text, or a link, select «Pop-up» or «Floating» form styles.